Crumlin Road Gaol Experience Belfast Travel Guide

 Pay your respects to the 17 men who spent their final days in the Condemned Man’s Cell before being executed and visit the gravesite of the 15 men whose remains still lie within the gaol today.

-The Crumlin Road Gaol open seven days a week, all year round, with hours extending up to 4:30 pm.
+The Crumlin Road Gaol is open seven days a week, all year round, with hours extending up to 4:30 pm.
 Specialised evening or night tours may be included, giving you even more opportunity to appreciate the rich history of this iconic location.

-Crumlin Road Gaol Book online
+Crumlin Road Gaol TicketsBook online

 Crumlin Road Gaol Visitor Attraction and Conference Centre